dphhyland/draft-dphhyland-authzen-prior-art/draft-dphhyland-authzen-prior-art.md

 **sub**: indicates the user for which the client is asking for payment initiation.
 **txn**: transaction id used to trace the transaction across the services of provider example.com **debtorAccount**: API-specific field containing the debtor account.
-In the example, this account was not passed in the authorization_details but was selected by the user during the authorization process.
+In the example, this account was not passed in the <code>authorization_details</code> but was selected by the user during the authorization process.
 The field user_role conveys the role the user has with respect to this particular account.
 In this case, they are the owner.
 This data is used for access control at the payment API (the RS).

 #### Errors